Vardot/varbase/UPDATE.md

     And we should see "Writing lock file" in the terminal And we should see "Generating autoload files" in the terminal When the composer finishes work with no errors
-   Then we will be ready to update the active config and database.
+    And clear Drupal cash by "drush cr" in the docroot Then we will be ready to update the active config and database.
 ```